deepjavalibrary/djl-demo/docs/dataset_creation.md

     }
 ```

-A typical call flow for declaring a dataset object based on CSVDataset would be as follows.
+A typical call flow to declare a dataset object based on CSVDataset would be as follows.

 ```java
 // For train subset